oskarestrom/ionic_strength_calc_of_tris_edta_sol/README.md

 # ionic_strength_calc_of_tris-EDTA
 Calculating the Ionic Strength of a multivalent buffer solution such as Tris-EDTA is not straight forward.
-All the ions added into the buffer affect each other and form an equilibrium.
+All the ions of the buffer affect each other and form an equilibrium.
 With Tris-EDTA, you end up with about a system of 7-9 equations to solve.

 This package calculates the Ionic Strength and pH of a Tris-EDTA solution (with or without betamercaptoethanol or BME) for you and extracts the calculated data to a .csv file.